 Now let's consider the implication of duration and dosing.
 Remember the duration of medication is correlated with the elimination.
 If a medication has a short half-life (and thus eliminated more quickly from the body), the therapeutic effect is shorter.
 These medications may require repeated dosing throughout the day in order to achieve steady blood levels of active free drug and a sustained therapeutic effect.
 Other medications have a longer half-life (and thus longer therapeutic duration) and are only given once or twice per day.
-For example, oxycondone immediate release is prescribed every 4 to 6 hours for the therapeutic effect of is prescribed every 12 hours for the therapeutic effect of severe pain.
+For example, oxycondone immediate release is prescribed every 4 to 6 hours for the therapeutic effect of immediate relief of severe pain, whereas oxycodone ER (extended release) is prescribed every 12 hours for the therapeutic effect of sustained relief of severe pain.